YCWangLab/eProbe/README.md

 ```

 ## Step6
-Select optimal probe from each window according to weights for each tags and keep SNPs in desired regions (identifying based on feature, such as exon/gene/mRNA).
+Select optimal probe from each window according to weights for each tags and keep SNPs in desired regions (identifying based on feature and BED file, such as exon/gene/mRNA).
 When enabling the ```both```mode and there are SNPs within a window that match feature, the program will prioritize selecting those SNPs.
 ```
 python Select_Probes_By_Tags.py -l Filtered_Tags.txt -t 75(desire_Tm) -g 50(desire_GC) -w 0.8,0.2,0,0,0(weights) -c Chr_length.txt -s 10000(win_size) -b bed.txt -n 8 -f exon -m both -r 24 -o P81
 ```